rmoff/rmoff-blog/content/talks.md

 - feature-math
 ---

-You can find all my recent talks at https://talks.rmoff.net/.
+You can find all my recent talks on Notist at https://talks.rmoff.net/.
 Older ones are on [Speaker Deck](https://speakerdeck.com/rmoff/).
 Below are links to particular talks I've done recently, along with recordings where available.

 ---